goran-paunovic/search-twitter/server/README.md

 Node.js server application.

-Server is needed cause Twitter API do not send the Access-Control-Allow-Origin in their response headers.
+Server is needed because Twitter API do not send the Access-Control-Allow-Origin in their response headers.

 # Environment variables